DataDog/documentation/content/en/developers/metrics/types.md

 {{% /tab %}}
 {{% tab "RATE" %}}

-The RATE metric submission type represents the total number of events occurrences per second.
+The RATE metric submission type represents the total number of events occurrences per second in one time interval.
 A RATE can be used to track how often something is happening—like the frequency of connections made to a database or the flow of requests made to an endpoint.

 **Note**: A RATE is different from the COUNT metric submission type, which represents the total number of events in the given time interval.